An Autumn Sensory Story

 Very simple resources needs for this.
 The most complex being a Sensory umbrella with leaves hanging from it.
 I have included a number of suggested sensory resources that you can use but don’t let that limit your imagination.
 Whatever will stimulate and inspire your children to communicate.
 I wrote this sensory story to read to Children with PMLD I think sensory stories work really well for other children who benefit from additional sensory elements to their education and even early years.

-Download The Sensory Story
+Download The Autumn Sensory Story (Free)

 Feel the cold and misty air, damp upon your face.